 By the way, this is my second guide for Dell Inspiron N4010 model.
-In the first guide I explained how to disassemble the laptop itself.
+At the end of this post you’ll find a link to second guide.

-Make sure the laptop is turned off and battery removed before following the disassembly instructions.
+Make sure the computer is turned off and battery removed before following the disassembly instructions.

-I’ll be using the guitar pick to remove the screen bezel.
+I’ll be using the guitar pick to remove the display bezel.

-Insert the guitar pick between the screen bezel and display cover and separate the bezel from the cover.
+Insert the guitar pick between the bezel and back cover and separate the bezel from the cover.

 This will allow you to insert your fingers under the bezel.

-Continue removing the screen bezel using your finger and guitar pick at the same time.
+Continue removing the bezel using your finger and guitar pick at the same time.

 You’ll have to wiggle the bezel in order to release hidden latches.

-Continue removing the screen bezel on the top and both sides of the display assembly.
+Continue removing the bezel on the top and both sides of the display assembly.

 Now you can continue removing the bezel on the bottom side of the display assembly.

-The screen assembly secured to the display back cover with six screws.
+The LCD assembly secured to the display back cover with six screws.